chris-short/chrisshort.net/content/interviews/index.md

 <audio controls>
   <source src="https://cdn.chrisshort.net/the-intersection-of-devops-and-kubernetes.mp3" type="audio/mpeg">
-Your browser does not support the audio element but you can download it as an MP3 (right-click).
+Your browser does not support the audio element but you can download it as an MP3 (right-click, save as...).
 </audio>

 Date: 2019-11-08